marciovmartins/futsite-microservices/doc/arch/ADR-001-Project-definition-and-initial-deploy.md

 ## CONSEQUENCES

-The kotlin stack is define, also the test suite, the pipeline configuration for development and production.
+The kotlin stack is define, also the test suite, the pipeline configuration for production.

 ### Links